4ms/metamodule/firmware/lib/u-boot/README.md

 There are two ways to do this:

-## 5a) Normal copy via SD Card reader/adaptor
+The easiest way is just to physically insert the SD card into your computer.
 If the SD Card is still in the OSD board, power down the OSD board, remove the SD Card, and put it back into the computer.
-The fourth partition should mount.
-If not, do:
-`sudo mount -u

-## 5b) USB Gadget
+The more convenient way (if it works) is to use the USB gadget function.
 If you have the UART connected and your particular OS happens to be compatible with usb-gadget, then you might be able to mount the SD Card directly over UART without having to physically touch the card.
 Do this:
 1) When the board is booting, up look for the message `Hit any key to stop autoboot`, and press a key.
 2) You will see a UBOOT> prompt.
 Type the command: `ums 0 mmc 0`
 3) In another terminal window, look to see that there's a new device, e.g. /dev/sdX or /dev/disk#

-If your OS detects this new device, it might just mount it automatically and you can copy the application uimg file normally:
+Regardless of whether you physically move the card or use USB gadget, the next step is make sure the sd card is mounted and then copy the application uimg file to it, just like you would copy a normal file to a normal USB stick.
+You have to re-name the file on the sd card to be `bare-arm.uimg`.

 ```
 cp build/main.uimg /Volumes/MYAPP/bare-arm.uimg
 ```
+ Of course, adjust the command above so that you're using the actual uimg file that your application build created (might be app.uimg or something), and the actual path to the mounted sd card.
+Or you can use drag-and-drop within your OS's GUI, and then rename it.

+If your OS didn't automatically mount the drive, do:
+`sudo mount -o user /dev/sdX /tmp/sdcard_root`
+or use some other path where you mount things.
+Then copy the file as above.

-Make sure the file is named `bare-arm.uimg` on the SD Card.
-The bootloader looks for a file with this exact name, in the root dir of a FAT32 filesystem on partition 4.
+**Make sure the file is named `bare-arm.uimg` on the SD Card.
+The bootloader looks for a file with this exact name, in the root dir of a FAT32 filesystem on partition 4.**

-If you OS doesn't recognize the new sd card device, you can manually mount it and copy the file, or use the handy script:
-The `copy_to_sdcard.sh` script takes two arguments:
+There's also a handy script to automatically mount and copy and unmount the drive.
 ```
-./copy_to_sdcard.sh filname /dev/sdXX
+scripts/partition-sdcard-and-copy-bootloader.sh build/myapp.uimg /dev/sdXX
 ```
-Where `filename` is the path to the app uimg file (perhaps ctest/bare-arm.uimg) and `/dev/sdXX` is the SD Card's fourth partition, e.g. `/dev/sdc4`.
+Where `build/myapp.uimg` is the path to the app uimg file (perhaps ctest/bare-arm.uimg) and `/dev/sdXX` is the SD Card's fourth partition, e.g. `/dev/sdc4`.
 The script will mount the SD Card partition, remove the old bare-arm.uimg file, and copy the one you provided onto the correct place.

 # 6) Debug application